-In addition the Company had the following related party transactions.
+In addition, the Company had the following related party transactions:

-- A) Note payable to a shareholder at September 30, 2008 for \$467,171.
-Includable in Accrued Expenses is Accrued Interest of \$170,691. - B) The Company, included in accounts receivable is an amount due from Ducon Technologies, for \$225,263 representing also the sales for the year.
-Ducon is a enterprise owned by the majority stockholder of the Company. - C) The Company leases space from Ducon Technologies a related party on a month to month basis.
+- A) Note payable to a shareholder at June 30, 2009 amounting to \$23,687. - B) The Company, sold to Ducon Technologies product totaling \$225,263.
+Ducon is an enterprise owned by the majority stockholder of the Company. - C) The Company leases space from Ducon Technologies, a related party, on a month to month basis.